 Find out more about the endless possibilities by visiting the Asheville Area Chamber of Commerce or the Asheville Convention & Visitors Bureau, and discover how Asheville serves as a hub for business innovation, medical developments, technology, and creativity by visiting the Economic Development Coalition for Asheville-Buncombe County.

 Food is a big deal in Asheville.
 Restaurants offer everything from down home Southern fare to gourmet vegetarian dishes served in cozy pubs or sidewalk cafes, many with live music.
-The city is nationally known as a craft brewing community, for those over age 21, and Buncombe County is home to 10 commercial breweries.
+The city is nationally known as a craft brewing community, for those over age 21, and Buncombe County is home to more than 20 commercial breweries.
 A host of farmers' markets (including one right on campus!) offer fresh, local produce and prepared foods.